COLLEGE OF SCIENCE AND TECHNOLOGY

 Culminating Events:

-The PhD Comprehensive Examination is a written exam comprised of three separate sections selected from the following areas:
+The PhD Qualifying Examination (Comprehensive Examination) is a written exam comprised of two separate sections selected from the following areas:

-Students can choose any three of these sections for their examination.
-After exams in three different topics have been attempted, an exam in a fourth topic can only be taken under exceptional circumstances, and only after specific approval by the Graduate Committee.
-Each section is a three-hour test based primarily on the corresponding two-term 8000-level graduate course sequence.
-The separate section tests are given on different days, during one two-week period, twice a year: once in August just before the beginning of the Fall term, and once in January during the two weeks prior to the beginning of the Spring term.
-Students do not have to take all three of the section tests during the same two-week period.
+Students can choose any two of these sections for their examination.
+After exams in two different topics have been attempted, an exam in a third topic can only be taken under exceptional circumstances, and only after specific approval by the Graduate Committee.
+Each section is a three-hour test based primarily on the corresponding year-long graduate course sequence.
+The separate section tests are given on different days, during a one-week period, twice a year: once in August just before the beginning of the Fall term, and once in January just before the beginning of the Spring term.
+Students do not have to take both of the section tests during the same one-week period.
 Each section test may be repeated once to obtain a higher grade.

 Each of the three-hour section tests is further divided into two parts.
 Part I contains four questions, of which the student is asked to answer three.
 These questions are designed to test mastery of the facts of the subject.
 Part II contains three questions, of which two are to be answered.
 These questions test the ability to solve in-depth problems in the subject.

-Students should begin taking the components of the Comprehensive Exam as soon as possible after finishing the corresponding coursework.
-Students are expected to complete and pass the Comprehensive Examination by August of their second year of study.
-While some delay in this schedule may be permitted, under exceptional circumstances, students not making good progress toward completing and passing their Comprehensive Examination in a timely fashion will be asked to leave the PhD program.
+Students should begin taking the components of the Qualifying Exam as soon as possible after finishing the corresponding coursework.
+Students are expected to complete and pass the Qualifying Examination by August of their second year of study, and are required to pass it no later than the January of their third year of study.
+Students not making good progress toward completing and passing their Qualifying Examination in a timely fashion will be asked to leave the PhD program.

-Incoming students may, with approval of the Graduate Chair, take up to three of the written PhD Comprehensive Examination sections once prior to their first term of enrollment.
+Incoming students may, with approval of the Graduate Chair, take one or two of the written PhD Qualifying Examination sections once prior to their first term of enrollment.
 Upon request by the student, any of these pre-enrollment attempts can be removed from the student's record.

-A student who achieves a total score of at least 40 on the three sections of the PhD Comprehensive Examination, with no individual section score below 8, has obtained a master's pass on the examination and has fulfilled the examination requirement for the MS degree.
-If one of the individual exam scores falls below 8 points, that exam may be repeated once, or the exam in a different topic may be attempted once, or the student may take the Master's Comprehensive Examination.
-Such arrangements are subject to approval by the Graduate Committee, and if a student falls slightly short of the required standards, then the Graduate Faculty may, at their discretion, recommend a grade of pass, basing their decision on the student's entire academic record.
+A student who achieves an average score of at least 55 on the two sections of the PhD Qualifying Examination, with no individual section score below 30, has obtained a Master's pass on the examination and has fulfilled the examination requirement for the MS degree.
+If one of the individual section scores falls below 30 points, that exam may be repeated once, or the exam in a different topic may be attempted once.
+Such arrangements are subject to approval by the Graduate Committee, based on the student's entire academic record.

 Preliminary Examination: